 Alabama Professional Bail Bonding Board – Meetings; quorum.

 (a) The board shall establish regular and special meetings for the purpose of transacting its business as provided by rules adopted by the board.
 Notice of board meetings shall comply with the Alabama Open Meetings Act.

 (b) A majority of the board shall constitute a quorum at any meeting of the board.

 (Act 2019-409, §9.)

-(a) Except as otherwise provided in this article, it shall be unlawful for any individual to act as a professional bondsman or recovery agent without first obtaining a license from the board, but a professional surety bondsman shall obtain a license from the Department of Insurance and shall comply with all licensing requirements issued by the Department of Insurance.
+(a) Except as otherwise provided in this article, it shall be unlawful for any individual to act as a professional bondsman or recovery agent, or transact business as either, without first obtaining a license from the board, but a professional surety bondsman shall obtain a license from the Department of Insurance and shall comply with all licensing requirements issued by the Department of Insurance.

 (c) Each individual licensed in accordance with this article shall designate to the board a physical address where his or her records are to be kept.